Rhode Island's 7 Best Beaches

 Easton's Beach (First Beach)

-- Nearby food stands and local dining
+- Food stands and local dining within walking distance

 Not A Member? ✈️